 You are going to love this tahini date banana bread.
 It is nutty, fluffy, and soft.
-Made gluten-free and naturally sweetened, it is great for breakfast, snack, or dessert.
+Made gluten-free and naturally sweetened, it is great for breakfast, snacks, or dessert.

 Tahini is a butter/paste made from sesame seeds.
 Very popular in the Eastern Mediterranean, the Levant, and Northern African cuisines.
 A nutty, rich, slightly fluid paste that can be served on its own, or used in many sweet or savory dishes, like hummus, baba ganoush, and halva.